 |EXPERIENCES:Hiking and Wildlife viewing, especially for Humpback Whales, Orca (Killer Whales), Grizzly Bears and Wolves.|

-Wind northwest 15 to 20 knots increasing to northwest 20 to 30 Friday evening.
+Wind west 15 knots increasing to northwest 20 to 25 this afternoon then diminishing to west 15 Friday morning.

 *No guarantees about the correctness of this tidal data.